deanjlovett/hacker-rank/30-easy-game-of-thrones-1/README.md

 ### Returns

--string: either YES or NO
+- string: either YES or NO

 ### Input Format